wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-get-started.md

 This feature is handy for [temporarily turning off customErrors in the Web.config file in order to get a detailed error message](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).

-In **Server Explorer** you can also right-click the Azure Websites node and get access to web site settings in a Visual Studio window, start a remote debugging session, and view application logs in real time as the application writes them.
+In **Server Explorer** you can also right-click the Azure node and get access to web app settings in a Visual Studio window, start a remote debugging session, and view application logs in real time as the application writes them.

 ![](./media/web-sites-dotnet-get-started/sewebappmenu.png)

-For more information, see [Troubleshooting Azure web sites in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).
+For more information, see [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).

-##<a name="monitor-and-manage-the-site-in-the-management-portal"></a> Monitor and manage the web site in the Azure Management Portal
+##<a name="monitor-and-manage-the-site-in-the-management-portal"></a> Monitor and manage the web app in the Azure Management Portal

-The [Azure Management Portal](/home/features/management-portal/) is a web interface that you can use to manage and monitor your Azure services, such as the web site that you just created.
+The [Azure Management Portal](/home/features/management-portal/) is a web interface that you can use to manage and monitor your Azure services, such as the web app that you just created.
 In this section of the tutorial, you look at some of what you can do in the Portal.

 1. In your browser, go to [https://manage.windowsazure.cn](https://manage.windowsazure.cn), and sign in with your Azure credentials.